Short Term Opportunities for you and your church group

 2. Use bottled water to brush teeth.

 3. For women, knee length skirts or dresses must be worn at church services.
-Skirts must be below the knee and any slit must be no higher than the knee.
-Absolutely no midriffs are to be shown.
+Skirts must be knee length.
+No midriffs are to be shown.
 You must be able to raise your arms above your head without skin showing.

-4. For women, pants are ok for doing children's ministry or construction.
+4. For women, pants are ok for anything but church.

 5. Remember insect repellent.